Rebates : Instant Point Back

 For the second phase, I started to roll out user facing improvements such as:

-• A confirmation email once a purchase was detected
+• A confirmation email once a purchase was detected (predicted)

-• Better messaging in My Account
+• Better messaging in My Account with info about the purchase detection and information about point earning schedules

 Old Monthly Email